dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 In turn, the dumb component accepts the options array as input and iterates over each item to create the buttons to select an option.
 When an option is clicked, the `changedOption` event is emitted with the selected option as its payload.
 The parent smart component then handles this event and sets its `selectedOption` for display in the UI.

-You can run this code at [this Plunker: Angular Smart and Dumb Components](https://embed.plnkr.co/OeUYze7djU90AWmc2Sno/).
+This code is available to run at [Plunker: Angular Smart and Dumb Components](https://embed.plnkr.co/OeUYze7djU90AWmc2Sno/).

 ### Smart and Dumb Components Takeaways